Libya Country Summary

 Sanctions

-Libya, as a UN member, must comply with sanctions aimed at maintaining international peace and security.
-The UN has established various sanctions regimes since 1966, including arms embargoes and travel bans, with a focus on protecting the rights of those targeted.
-Currently, there are 15 ongoing sanctions regimes addressing issues like political conflict and counter-terrorism, administered by a sanctions committee.
+Libya, as a UN member, must adhere to sanctions aimed at maintaining international peace and security.
+The UN Security Council has established 31 sanctions regimes since 1966, which include measures like arms embargoes and travel bans, with ongoing regimes focusing on political conflict resolution and counter-terrorism as of October 2023.

-In response to human rights violations, the UN Security Council imposed sanctions on Libya in 2011, including an arms embargo and asset freezes.
-The EU and US have also implemented similar sanctions, emphasizing the need for compliance and monitoring to support Libya's political transition and stability.
+In response to human rights violations, the UN imposed sanctions on Libya in February 2011, including an arms embargo and asset freezes.
+The EU and US have also implemented similar sanctions, reflecting the serious situation in Libya and aiming to support a peaceful political transition.

 Bribery & Corruption